lee-vivian/culinary-cart/README.md

 # culinary-cart
 Your own kitchen inventory management system to improve the prospect and ease of cooking at home.
-Compatible with the busy lives in our modern world.
+Compatible with busy lives in our modern world.

 #### All of your favorite recipes stored in one convenient place